 Things to Consider When Visiting London

-We thought it might be helpful to briefly talk about what you need to know before visiting: like general information, currency, weather, transportation, and more!
+We thought it might be helpful to briefly talk about what you need to know before visiting: like general information, currency, weather, transport, and more!

 General Information About London

 It’s also one of the most visited cities in the world!
-The language spoken is English – but the city is pretty diverse (like Toronto) so don’t be surprised to hear multiple languages when you visit.
+The language spoken is English – but the city is quite diverse so don’t be surprised to hear several languages when you visit.

-There is a north side of the river and a south bank – and each has different neighbourhoods, attractions, and things to check out!
+There is a north side of the river and a south bank – and each has different neighbourhoods, attractions, and things to do!

-You can basically use cards everywhere in London but it’s always good to have cash on you.
+You can basically use cards everywhere in London, but it’s always good to have some cash on you.
 Also, the Pound is different from the Euro – so if you carry on through Europe, you will need another currency!

 Best Time to Visit London

 Summer has a good chance of being warm – but the city can get VERY busy.
-So, we suggest visiting in the fall since the weather is likely to still be nice and only a bit cooler.
+So, we recommend visiting in the fall when the weather is likely to still be nice and only a bit cooler.

 Getting Around London

-As for getting around London, you have options when it comes to one of the most famous transit systems in the world – made up of the buses, trams, subway (London Underground), light rail, river trains (ferries), and more.
+As for getting around London, you have options when it comes to one of the world’s most famous transit systems – made up of buses, the Tube (London Underground), DLR (London Light Rail), the Overground (basically just trains), river trains (ferries), and more.

-The Transport system also has Visitors Passes and Travel cards, which you can read about here.
+The Transport system also has Visitor Passes and Travel cards, which you can read about here.

 Where to Stay in London